What’s Eating You?

 When I eat French fries or a strawberry milkshake, I feel good for a moment.
 But, they’re empty calories.

-I feel heavy afterwards.
+I feel heavy afterward.
 And, I’m hungrier sooner.

 Those types of food just don’t satisfy like a grilled skewer of steak and bell peppers, a ripe, juicy peach or a bowl of ice cold watermelon.